St. Louis School, Claremont, Western Australia

 St. Louis School /ˈluːɪs/ was a Catholic boys' school in Claremont, Western Australia, between 1938 and 1976.

 History

-St. Louis School was a Catholic boys' school founded by the Jesuits – their only school in Western Australia.
-It opened on 23 May 1938 in Claremont, in the western suburbs of Perth, on the site of the former Hinemoa Homestead which had been sold to the Catholic Church in 1932.
-The homestead building was used for the Junior School, while new buildings were erected to house the Senior School, the Jesuit community, and the boarders.
+The school was founded by the Jesuits – their only school in Western Australia in 1987.
+It was previously a private property called Hinemoa, purchased in 1901 by Alexander Clarke Munro, who was manager of the Jarrahdale Timber Station, became Superintendent of the Millars Karri and Jarrah Company and was the Western Australian Government's representative at the Paris and Glasgow 1901 Exhibition.
+The homestead building was used for the junior school, while new buildings were erected to house the senior school, the Jesuit community, and the boarders.